Solana DocumentationGetting Started

 Commitment: confirmed

-The RPC URL and Websocket URL specific the Solana cluster the CLI will make requests to.
+The RPC URL and Websocket URL specify the Solana cluster the CLI will make requests to.
 By default this will be mainnet-beta.

 You can update the Solana CLI cluster using the following commands: